 This Hypable post about the Season 2 teaser?
 Spot on.
 “8.
 We needed to hear Sassenach!
 We’ve missed Jamie’s cheeky grin.”
 YES.

-As for Outlander, The Outlander Podcast is my favorite.
+As for Outlander, The Outlander Podcast is my favorite, despite the sometimes overwhelming conversation style of the sister hosts.
 I love how they do a read-through when the series isn’t airing, so you can follow along “book club style” with reading the books chapter-by-chapter, if you want!

 10. It’s a long series with more books coming and Season 3 begins NOW!